 The resolution of disputes in contracts of sale of works of art, when between individuals, is governed by the general regime of the Civil Code and the Law on Civil Proceedings.
 This legislation also applies to transactions between professionals in a subsidiary manner to the Commercial Code, but if the buyer is a consumer, the special regime of the Retail Trade Law,2 designed, in principle, for auctions and extending to any sale of works of art to the public, must be taken into account.
 For the interpretation of contracts for the sale of works of art, case law refers to the principle of good faith and the standard professional practice in Spain.

-The Spanish Historical Heritage Law is in the process of being amended and the amended version is expected to be published in the first half of 2021.
+The Spanish Historical Heritage Law is in the process of being amended.
 The new law will provide a unified regulation of cultural heritage, intangible treasures and industrial patrimony.
 It is hoped that some restrictions, such as the tax on exports of cultural goods outside the European Union, will be abolished or reconsidered.

 The year in review

-- the consequences of the lockdown that the global pandemic has generated in all economic sectors, including art galleries and auction houses, specifically in terms of the regular development and execution of transactions and contracts related to the selling, loaning, deposits and insurance of works of art.
-Some signs of a partial market recovery can now be seen.
+- some signs of a partial recovery in the art market can now be seen following the lockdown that the global pandemic forced on all economic sectors, including art galleries and auction houses, specifically in terms of the regular development and execution of transactions and contracts related to the selling, loaning, deposits and insurance of works of art.

 i Title in art